In part two of our review of 2020, we cover the turbulent period from July to December.

 The Government announced a package of measures designed to boost retraining in the wake of Covid-19 as new figures from the DWP showed an increase in economic inactivity among older workers which is not explained by caring responsibilities or sickness.
 And as a study showed older workers were less positive about lockdown working, another revealed a big rise in mental health issues for the self employed.

 In October, as the Chancellor Rishi Sunak announced changes to the Job Support Scheme and Self Employment Income Support Scheme from November in order to help those affected by Covid-19, IPSE hit out at “grossly unfair” support scheme for the unemployed.
 As the state pension age rose to 66, International Longevity Centre UK said G20 governments should commit to an Ageing Society New Deal and invest more in preventative health, supporting older workers and reducing avoidable barriers to spending.

 Another report from the International Longevity Centre revealed that people aged 65 and over spend more time volunteering and caring than any other age group, with the average contribution across Europe amounting to 124 hours per person per year.
 Meanwhile, an IPSOS Mori poll showed the majority of employers don’t acknowledge the impact of the menopause at work and a report showed older people are less likely to take up employer financial advice.

-In November, as unemployment rises by a third among older workers since pandemic, it was reported that Covid is leading many to consider leaving self employment.
+As unemployment rises by a third among older workers since pandemic, it was reported that Covid is leading many to consider leaving self employment.

 Amid calls for more support to boost financial literacy and advice, a report warned that Generation X faces a pensions disaster.
 Meanwhile, the Government announced plans to extend the suspension of the Minimum Income Floor [MIF] for Universal Credit which, campaigners believe, could have prevented many self employed people from getting benefits over the next months.
 A report showed that the gender pension gap is closing, but said women still save a lot less than men.